Ukraine PM says will stick to austerity despite Moscow pressure

 He said that though Western sanctions against Russia, which were limited to targeted travel and financial restrictions against a list of individuals and a few businesses, were understandable, they had allowed Russia to apply stronger pressure.

-This took the form of trade pressure as well as incitement of unrest among the Russian-speaking population to undermine and destabilise the central government.
+This took the form of trade pressure as well as incitement of unrest among the Russian-speaking population to undermine and destabilize the central government.

 Referring to Moscow’s move on Thursday to raise the gas price for Ukraine for a second time in a week, Yatseniuk said: ”There is no reason why Russia would raise the gas price for Ukraine ... other than one - politics.
 We expect Russia to go further in terms of pressure on the gas front, including limiting gas supplies to Ukraine.